 Aside from the surrounding deictic coordinates, aside from the immediate linguistic cotext and accompanying gestural expressions at closer view, the following determinants can influence the attribution of sense: the entire frame of interaction, the individual biographies of the participants, the physical environment, the social embedding, the cultural and historical background, and-in addition to all of these-facts and dates no matter how far removed in time and space.
-Roughly speaking, 'context' can be [I'd rather say "draw on"-G.H.] the whole world in relation to an utterance act."
+Roughly speaking, 'context' can be be interpreted (Sperber and Wilson 1986).

-So the discretion exercised by a speaker or an interpreter in constructing a context is, in effect, a determination of what, among all this, is and isn't relevant to the utterance that is to be interpreted [Sperber and Wilson 1986].
 But this leads us to a terminological difficulty.
 For something to even be considered for possible relevance seems to imply that, regardless of the actual decision, that thing is an element of the context-otherwise, how could it come to be considered?
 There are two intuitive notions of 'context' here.
-The first, which I've tacitly been using up to this point, is the set of things that are used to build the interpretation with [Sperber and Wilson 1986, p.
-15]; and the other is all that, plus the things that aren't used but nonetheless had a potential to have been used.
+The first, which I've tacitly been using up to this point, is the set of things that are used to build the interpretation with (Sperber and Wilson 1986, p.
+15); and the other is that, plus the things that aren't used but nonetheless had a potential to have been used.
 For example, you might say that because the gender of the speaker is sometimes a factor in interpretation, it is therefore always an element of context, even if the interpreter doesn't always choose to use it.
 But then, by the same argument, you'd have to say that Ross Perot's giant sucking sound is always in the context because a speaker can always make an utterance that alludes to it.
-And by a similar argument, everything is in all contexts-much as Pinkal suggests.
+And by a similar argument, everything is in all contexts.
 But that's not a very helpful view.
 A middle ground, and one that I lean toward, is to say that context involves a notion of attention to account for things that are at least considered for use in constructing the utterance or interpretation; to decide that something is not to be used in forming an interpretation is, in a sense, to use it in forming that interpretation!